Sid Smith (ice hockey): Playing career

 Born in Toronto, Ontario, and attended De La Salle College, Smith began his career in minor leagues in Toronto and later with the Oshawa Generals in the Ontario Hockey League.
 He attended Essex School and resided at 1 Burnfield Avenue in Seaton.

 Having played 45 games in two championship seasons for the Maple Leafs, he spent most of the 1948–49 season in the AHL with the Pittsburgh Hornets before he was called back to Toronto.
-After playing just one regular season game Smith scored a hat-trick in Game 2 on the Stanley Cup finals to help Toronto to a four-games sweep of the Detroit Red Wings.
+After playing just one regular season game Smith scored a hat-trick in game two of the Stanley Cup Final to help Toronto to a four-games sweep of the Detroit Red Wings.
 Smith had six consecutive seasons with 20 or more goals, a distinction held by the great Gordie Howe.
 Smith retired in the 1957–1958 season and later became a player-coach with the Whitby Dunlops, a senior team in the Ontario Hockey Association in 1957.
 Smith played 601 regular season games scoring 186 goals and 183 assists for 369 points.
 In 44 play-off games, he scored 17 goals and 10 assists for 27 points.